 This is a post by author Walter Lindo.
-Walter is managing director for Universal Aviation Venezuela, which has a ground support location in Caracas (SVMI).
-Walter is an expert on business aircraft operations in Venezuela.
-He can be contacted at email@example.com.
+Walter is Managing Director for Universal Aviation Venezuela – Caracas.
+Walter is an expert on business aircraft operations in Venezuela and can be contacted at email@example.com.

 It’s become easier to operate short trips to Venezuela lately now that permits, for most operations, are no longer required if certain requirements are met.
 Business aircraft operators can look forward to high standards of aircraft support services at Caracas (SVMI).
 Quick turn tech stops also work out well at this location.

 The following is an overview of what you need to know:

 1. Permits are no longer required for short visits to Venezuela

 New regulations allow operators to spend up to 72 hours on the ground in Venezuela – up to twice per month – by only notifying the Civil Aviation Authority three working days prior to arrival.
 Be aware that all outstanding navigation (nav) fees must be settled prior to your scheduled operation to ensure a smooth trip to this location.
 If you’re in Venezuela without a permit, and the aircraft must remain longer than 72 hours – as a result of a technical issue, for example – it may take up to seven days to obtain a permit to depart.